 Families from all around will be kicking up their heels at Burritt’s annual Spring Farm Days.
 Along with our Barnyard Buddies, who will romp around in their element, we’ll have cute new furry, feathery, and fuzzy barnyard babies.
 Our sheep will get their yearly shearing which will provide us with loads of wool for our hands-on activities year round.
 You’ll also see how the region’s settlers stuffed pillows, made butter, cleaned, and prepared for summer.

 On these days craftspeople, artists and presenters will share their knowledge about the traditions, skills, handicrafts and arts of our region during the 1800s and early 1900s.
 Come hear traditional music, see Appalachian dance, and watch demonstrators as they show you how our ancestors worked, lived and created art.
 Some of the skills that will be demonstrated include: blacksmithing, flint knapping, Native American flute making and playing, spinning, quilting, open hearth cooking and much, much more.
-Artists and craftspeople will have items for sale on Saturday, Oct.
-22.
+Artists and craftspeople will have items for sale.